-Payable to Pension Plan
+Payable to the Pension Plus Plan

-At year end the School Distinct is current on all required pension plan payments.
-Amounts accrued at year end for accounting purposes are separately stated in the financial statements as a liability titled accrued retirement.
-These amounts represent current payments for June paid in July, accruals for summer pay primarily for teachers and the contributions due funded from state revenue Section 147c restricted to fund MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate.
+At year end the School District is current on all required pension plan payments. amounts accrued at year end for accounting purposes are separately stated in the financial statements as a liability titled accrued retirement.
+These amounts represent current payment for June paid in July, accruals for summer pay primarily for teachers and the contributions due funded from state revenue section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL) Stabilization Rate.